-Comparable to the provincial rate, 11% of students (17% of females and 5% of males) had been in contact with someone on the Internet who made them feel unsafe.
-Nine percent of youth gave personal information to someone that they met on the Internet in the past year.
+Fifteen percent of students (24% of females and 7% of males) had been in contact with someone on the Internet who made them feel unsafe.
+Thirteen percent of youth gave personal information to someone that they met on the Internet in the past year, which was above the provincial rate (10%).